YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The lanes are first found from using the binarized image histogram projected on the x-axis, which gives us a good starting point to start looking for the lane lines from the bottom of the image.
-This step is performed in find_lines.py, finde_lines() function, lines XXX through XXX.
+This step is performed in find_lines.py, find_lanes() function, lines 127 through 211.
 The 2 highest peak of this histogram should be where the lanes are, here is an example of this histogram:

 Binarized Images X-Axis Projection
 ![alt text][image10]